ethereumclassic/ethereumclassic.github.io/content/knowledge/metamask/index.md

 ![Step 8](./08.png)

-## 9. You May Move Back to Ethereum With the Same Account
+## Step 9: You May Move Back to Ethereum With the Same Account

 So, as both networks use the same account format you may move back to the Ethereum mainnet and you will be able to see your ETH account with the same number again.

 ![Step 9](./09.png)

-## 10. You May Move Back to Ethereum Classic With the Same Account
+## Step 10: You May Move Back to Ethereum Classic With the Same Account

 To use the ETC network, simply select Ethereum Classic again in the networks dropdown menu where you will see your ETC balances again.